pritomsaha/Context-sensitive-Bangla-spell-checker/README.md

 Software Project Lab 3

 ## Proposed context sensitive spell checking approach and implementation
-In Spell Checker two major steps is misspelling detection and then providing sug- gestions of most likely valid word.
-As proposed spell checking approach can detect non-word and real-word error in text and provide suggestions, there is also the same challenge for both of the aforementioned errors.
+In Spell Checker, two major steps are misspelling detection and then providing sug- gestions of most likely valid words.
+The proposed spell checking approach can detect non-word and real-word errors in the text and provide suggestions.
+There are challenges for detecting both of the aforementioned errors.
 For detecting if a word is a non-word error, it is just checked if the word is in the lexicon.
-In the lexicon there are 112802 Bangla words.
-If the word is not in the lexicon, then it may happen that the stemmed of the word is in the lexicon.
-For this, a rule based Bangla stemmer has been used to get stem of a Bangla word which take a file with some defined rules for stemming a given word.
-For example, for word "কাজটি", stemmed of this word will be "কাজ".
-If stemmed word also is not in the lexicon then, the word is marked as non-word error and for this valid suggestions should be generated.
+For this project, we have generated a lexicon with 112802 Bangla words.
+If a word is not in the lexicon, then it may happen that the stemmed portion of the word is in the lexicon.
+For this, a rule based Bangla stemmer has been used to get stem of a Bangla word which takes a file with some defined rules for stemming a given word.
+For example, for the word "কাজটি", stemmed portion of this word will be "কাজ".
+If the stemmed word also is not in the lexicon then the word is marked as non-word error and for this valid suggestions should be generated.

 As real-word is contextual error which depends on the context of the word.
 To find